PetterKraabol/Twitch-Chat-Downloader/readme.md

 - A client ID is currently not required by Twitch.
 If they eventually decides to require a client ID, `require_client_id` in `settings.json` should be set to `true`.
 - Empty messages means the user has been timed out.
 There's no known way to get these.
-- This script is using Twitch's undocumented ReChat API. it might break at any time.
-- Consider increasing the delay between API calls in `settings.json` to avoid a potential temporary block from Twitch for sending too many requests when downloading messages from very long streams.
+- Consider increasing the delay between api calls in `settings.json` to avoid a potential temporary block from Twitch for sending too many requests when downloading messages from very long streams.